 Program Comment Questions and Answers

-1. What are the benefits of the program comment process?
+1. What are the benefits of program comments?

-The primary benefit of program comments is that it allows a federal agency to comply with Section 106 of the National Historic Preservation Act (NHPA) in a single action for a class of undertakings rather than addressing each undertaking as a single action.
-This is especially advantageous to those federal agencies that may have repetitive management actions for a large inventory of similar types of historic properties or for those agencies that have programs that generate a large number of similar undertakings.
-The ACHP has issued a program comment to the Department of Defense (DoD) to assist it in managing its inventory of Wherry and Capehart military family housing built during the Cold War era.
-DoD estimated this single compliance action allowed it to avoid $82 million in administrative costs by not having to address each of these housing units on an individual basis.
+The primary benefit of program comments is that they allow a federal agency to comply with Section 106 of the National Historic Preservation Act (NHPA) in a tailored, consistent way for a class of undertakings rather than addressing each undertaking individually.
+This is especially advantageous to those federal agencies that may have repetitive management actions affecting a large inventory of similar types of historic properties or for those agencies that have programs that generate many similar undertakings.
+The ACHP issued a program comment to the Department of Defense (DoD) to assist it in managing its inventory of Capehart and Wherry military family housing built during the Cold War era.
+DoD estimated this single compliance action allowed it to avoid $82 million in administrative costs by not having to review proposed actions to each of these housing units on an individual basis.

-A secondary benefit of program comments is that it allows an agency’s headquarters to achieve a much broader perspective of classes of historic properties than an agency’s field office typically possesses.
+A secondary benefit of program comments is that they allow an agency’s headquarters to establish broader and more holistic approaches to the treatment of certain types of historic properties than is possible at the agency field office level.
 Many federal agencies have had construction programs funded by Congress that authorize similar buildings or structures to be built across the nation.
-Program comments will typically focus on the larger program including individual resources that may have been constructed under the program.
+Program comments typically focus on the larger program including individual resources that may have been constructed under the program.
 In this way, the program comment allows an agency to put individual resources into a national historic context.